 The Additiveline is a system used in the potato industry for mixing and dosing additives in the potato flakes production line.

-Since both french fries as flakes processing lines are becoming bigger and bigger, the demand of automated systems increases.
+As potato production lines get bigger and bigger, the demand for automated systems increases.

 To give the flakes the desired characteristics in terms of flavour, color and other specifications, additives are dosed in the mashed potatoes.
 This includes product characteristics such as taste, a crispy ‘bite’ or a longer shelf life.